 Indigenous peoples

-It should be noted that this process is conducted on an ongoing basis, taking into account the social dynamics and unique characteristics of the communities, particularly in a context marked by frequent changes in actors and leaders, internal community divisions, and territorial issues.
-Through dialogue, an ethical and transparent relationship is established between Suzano and the communities.
-This approach fosters a deeper understanding of the outcomes achieved, enabling the identification of genuine demands, strengthening engagement and relationships, and supporting the management of both potential and actual impacts arising from the company’s operations.
+It is important to recognize that this process is ongoing, considering the social dynamics and peculiarities of the community, particularly in a context characterized by the constant turnover of actors and leaders, as well as internal community divisions and territorial issues.
+Through dialogue, Suzano establishes an ethical and transparent relationship with the community, facilitating understanding of the scope of results achieved by this approach.
+This, in turn, enables the identification of genuine demands, fosters engagement and relationship-building, and helps manage the potential and actual impacts of the company's operations.
+Below is a list of indigenous communities within Suzano's operational area.

 Bahia Unit